Codecademy/docs/content/css/concepts/grids/terms/grid-template-areas/grid-template-areas.md

 ---
 Title: 'grid-template-areas'
-Description: 'A property that defines a grid template by referencing the names of the grid areas.'
+Description: 'Defines a grid template by referencing the names of the grid areas.'
 Subjects:
   - 'Web Development'
   - 'Web Design'